 Becoming a Bright Network member is free and easy – sign up to get exclusive access to jobs, events, networking opportunities, advice and more.

-Careers in infrastructure and energy
+Careers in energy and infrastructure

-There are a plethora of roles available for different skillsets and interests in the energy and infrastructure sector, here are just a few you could encounter...
+There are a plethora of roles available for different skill sets and interests in the energy and infrastructure sector.
+Here are just a few you could encounter:

 Engineer